 An investigative essay is often used as a precursor to an argumentative essay.
-It is often similar to a research essay, but the difference is that most investigative essays allow for some form of personal experiences and/or opinions.
-In other words, the focus should be on performing research and using outside sources, but other sources may be incorporated as well.
+It is similar to a research essay, but the difference is most investigative essays allow for some form of personal experiences or opinions.
+The focus should be on performing research and using outside sources, but other sources may be incorporated, as well.
 As always, be sure to speak with your instructor for the exact guidelines of your investigative essay.

 The primary goal of an investigative essay is to demonstrate a thorough knowledge of the subject in an unbiased manner.
-Doing this requires performing significant research, interpreting the research and presenting it in an organized manner throughout the essay, and being able to articulate the various viewpoints of the issue.
+Doing this requires performing significant research, interpreting the research and presenting it in an organized manner throughout the essay.
+It also means articulating the various viewpoints of the issue.

 The key to the investigative essay is to begin with a legitimate question to research.
-Doing this allows the writer to keep an open mind throughout the process.
-On the other hand, if a writer chooses an issue in which he/she has already made up his mind about, objectivity may be lost.
-For example, if a writer wants to investigate whether the current cell phone laws while driving are effective or not, it is better if the writer truly isn’t sure instead of already assuming that they are (or aren’t).
+Doing this allows you to keep an open mind throughout the process.
+On the other hand, if you choose an issue which you have already made up your mind about, objectivity may be lost.
+For example, if you want to investigate whether current cellphone laws while driving are effective or not, it is better if you truly aren't sure instead of assuming they are or aren’t.

-As mentioned above, the writer should pick a topic that she has not already made up her mind about.
-Aside from this, it is also important that the topic be current, debatable, researchable, and manageable.
+As mentioned above, you should pick a topic that you have not already made up your mind about.
+In addition, it is also important that the topic be current, debatable, researchable and manageable.

 A researchable topic is one in which the writer can find a variety of credible and current sources.
 In other words, the writer needs to be able to find unbiased research performed by qualified individuals to help answer the initial question.

 A manageable topic is one that can be successfully performed within the page requirements of the essay.
-Writing about widespread issues such as national or global problems is often unmanageable in a several page essay.
+Writing about widespread issues, such as national or global problems is often unmanageable in a short essay.
 For instance, it is not possible to investigate possible solutions to solve world hunger in several pages.
 It may, however, be possible to investigate whether a particular city or county program is effective in dealing with localized poverty.

 If a particular topic meets all of the above criteria, it should make for an appropriate topic to investigate.